andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 |     Events: | 1-7, S3, 8-16, S1, 17-20, S3 |
 {:class="scenario-stats"}

+From the beat cop:

 > I need to know what they have on me.
-Get me the dossier on me at the courthouse, then we'll talk.
+Get me the dossier at the courthouse, then we'll talk.
 {:.text-message}

 **Objective:** Steal the document